seq-code/documentation/explanation/open_data.md

    entries in **draft** status (under preparation) are only visible to the submitters themselves and the Registry curator team.
 However, the name might be listed in some pages: *e.g.*, in the genome page or among children of the parent taxon (if the name of the parent taxon is public).
+Private pages indicate they are private with a crossed-eye icon
+   <i class="fas fa-eye-slash"> </i> under the page title (top-left).
 2. **Unlisted**: Register lists that are **submitted**, **endorsed**, or **notified** are not listed in the Registry and therefore cannot be found publicly linked in the portal.
 However, using the direct link to the register